09 Jun Utilizing Low Shape Factor Elastomers

 An electromagnetic vibration table was used to generate vibrations for the experiment.
 The table was digitally controlled via a touch screen and dials wired to Variable Frequency Drives (VFDs).
 These were used to precisely modulate the vibration amplitude and frequency of the table surface.

 Four Carbide Base footers with Medium ViscoRings™ installed were placed on top of the vibration table.
 A weighted aluminum plate with a total mass of approximately 45 kg (100 lbs) was then bolted on top of the footers.
 Two Measurement Specialties ACH-01 accelerometer sensors were used to measure vibrations.
 The first sensor was attached with double sided tape to the forward edge of the vibration table.
 The second sensor was similarly attached to the forward edge of the aluminum plate.
-Each sensor was hooked up to its own calibrated vibration sensor amplifier which in turn fed its own benchtop multimeter.
-The VRMS readings from each multimeter were used to separately determine the acceleration being experienced by the table and the aluminum plate with 1 mVRMS = 1 m/s2 acceleration.
+The output from both sensors was recorded to determine the acceleration being experienced by the table and the aluminum plate.

 Graphing Horizontal Isolation

 The forward and back (Y axis) vibration frequency was set in 10 Hz increments from 10 Hz to 300 Hz.
-The VRMS values of both sensors were plotted at each interval.
+The voltage output of both sensors were plotted at each interval.
 The amplitude of the table was adjusted to ensure that the table was oscillating sinusoidally with an acceleration of approximately 4 m/s2.

-Subtracting the output of the plate sensor by the output of the table sensor yielded the transmission of vibrations through the Carbide Base footers.
+Subtracting the output of the sensors yielded the transmission of vibrations through the Carbide Base footers.
 Positive values indicated an amplification of vibrations through the device.
 This was expected at vibration frequencies around the resonance frequency of the device.
 Negative values indicated a reduction in vibrations generated by the table.
 In other words, an isolation of vibrations which was desired.
 The more negative the value, the greater the isolation.

 The red line shows measurements taken with the Carbide Base footers missing the ball bearings and horizontally oriented elastomers.
-Only the ViscoRing™ elastomer was being utilized for horizontal isolation.
+Only the ViscoRing™ elastomer was providing isolation.
 The blue line shows measurements taken with the bearings and horizontal elastomers in place.
 The incorporation of ball bearings and horizontal elastomers substantially improved the horizontal isolation performance.
 The reduction in vibration amplitude was particularly pronounced around the resonance frequency indicating a higher level of damping.

 Conclusion

-Several design features were incorporated into the Carbide Base footers to reliably utilize low shape factor elastomers for the purposes of low frequency vibration isolation.
-Elastomers formed in shape factors that were previously considered too unstable were made sufficiently stable with a properly designed housing.
+Several design features were incorporated into the Carbide Base footers to reliably utilize low shape factor elastomers for vibration isolation.
+Elastomers formed in shape factors that were previously considered too unstable were made sufficiently stable with a specially designed housing.
 The additional combination of bearings and horizontally oriented elastomers further improved horizontal isolation.
 These novel features were later incorporated into a pending patent.

 References